-Learning Tools Interoperability® (LTI®) is one of the key interoperability standards needed to integrate multiple campus systems to create a coherent technology ecosystem (shared environments) made up of tools and systems from several different vendors.
+Learning Tools Interoperability® (LTI®) is one of the critical interoperability standards needed to integrate multiple campus systems so that institutions can create a coherent technology ecosystem (shared environments) with products from several different vendors.
 The purpose of this FAQ is to answer some of the basic, non-technical questions about LTI, explain its benefits, and clarify information about what LTI does and what it does not do.

 Frequently Asked Questions

 LTI Security & Privacy

 Conformance and Certification

 What is LTI?
 What does LTI stand for?

 Learning Tools Interoperability (LTI) is a standard developed by IMS Global Learning Consortium, which allows courseware and learning tools from different vendors to be launched from a tool from within an application.
 The LTI integration allows the student to move seamlessly from one tool to the other, with minimal effort from instructors or students.
 There are various versions of LTI, each with a range of capabilities.